 You can expect to fix inaccurate information on your credit reports far faster as credit reporting agencies are required by law to respond to disputes within 30-45 days and if they find in your favor they’re required to remove the mistake immediately.
 Multiple errors require separate dispute letters and each and should be filed as soon as possible.
 Check for inconsistencies: outdated information, incorrect balance information, unfamiliar collection accounts.
 Identity theft, as well as error, can cause inconsistencies.
 Be wary that you’ve correctly identified an error because if you take it to court and the judge orders you to pay the debt that decision will be included on your credit report.
 Make yourself aware of how long does a judgment stay on your credit report, which can be up to 10 years.
 You may file a motion in court to dismiss or vacate the order if you believe the judge’s decision is mistaken, but you need sufficient documentation to contradict it and it’s a risky route.

 Each major credit reporting agencies have different dispute processes.
 In order to get positive credit history, you should pay down your credit card balances, pay outstanding collection accounts and refrain from closing old accounts until you’ve sorted them out as this can affect your credit utilization.
-Personal loans for people with bad credit are available online at King of Kash and elsewhere.

 Credit Repair Companies and Software